jopemachine-playground/mac-sync-config/README.md

 ## How to set up

-1. Create private repository named `mac-sync-configs` in Github.
+1. Create a private repository for `mac-sync` in Github.

 2. Add `programs.yaml`, `configs.yaml` to the `main` branch of the repository.

 3. Run `mac-sync upload-configs` to upload configuration files to the repository.
+You need to enter some information when you first try it.

 4. In another mac, run `mac-sync download-configs` to download configuration files from the repository.